 In consideration of the surrender of these options, the Company hereby agrees to grant to me on the date six months plus one day from the date hereof: (1) an option to purchase 836,889 shares of common stock at an exercise price that is not less than fair market value on the date of grant and (2) an option to purchase 836,889 shares of common stock at an exercise price that is not less than fair market value on the date of grant, each to vest in equal annual installments on the second, third, fourth and fifth anniversaries of my commencement date of employment, provided that the Service Period (as defined in the Services Agreement, dated as of January 24, 2003, between the Company, J.Crew Operating Corp., me and Millard S. Drexler, Inc. (the "Services Agreement")) has not terminated as of each such applicable vesting date.
-Notwithstanding the foregoing, (i) in the event that the Company terminates the Services without Cause (as each term is defined in the Services Agreement) or I terminate the Services for Good Reason (as defined in the Services Agreement) prior to the consummation of a Change in Control (as defined in the Plan), that portion of each option that would have become vested and exercisable on the next succeeding vesting date shall immediately expire and be forfeited, (ii) in the event that, within the two-year period following the consummation of a Change in Control, the Company terminates the Services without Cause or I terminate the Services for Good Reason, all or any portion of each option that has not yet become exercisable shall vest and become immediately exercisable, or (iii) if the Service Period terminates for any other reason, any portion of each option which has not become exercisable on the date of termination of the Services shall immediately expire and be forfeited.
+Notwithstanding the foregoing, (i) in the event that the Company terminates the Services without Cause (as each term is defined in the Services Agreement) or I terminate the Services for Good Reason (as defined in the Services Agreement) prior to the consummation of a Change in Control (as defined in the Plan), that portion of each option that would have become vested and exercisable on the next succeeding vesting date shall vest and become immediately exercisable and any remaining portion of each option that has not become vested and exercisable shall immediately expire and be forfeited, (ii) in the event that, within the two-year period following the consummation of a Change in Control, the Company terminates the Services without Cause or I terminate the Services for Good Reason, all or any portion of each option that has not yet become exercisable shall vest and become immediately exercisable, or (iii) if the Service Period terminates for any other reason, any portion of each option which has not become exercisable on the date of termination of the Services shall immediately expire and be forfeited.

-Very truly yours, AGREED: J.CREW GROUP, INC. Millard S. Drexler
+Very truly yours, AGREED: .CREW GROUP, INC. Millard S. Drexler